Shauna knows what it takes for lawyers to build successful careers.

 Panelist.
 “A Career Panel: Seeking Employment and Building a Career in the Public Sector,” Alliance of Black Women Attorneys of Maryland (affiliate of the National Bar Association and the American Bar Association), hosted by University of Baltimore Law School, Nov.
 2011.

 Panelist.
 “Internship Interview Techniques and Etiquette,” The Johns Hopkins University, Baltimore, MD, Nov.
 2011.

-Guest speaker.
+Guest Speaker.
 “The Practice of Law,” Krieger School of Arts & Sciences, The Johns Hopkins University, Jan.
 2011.

 Presenter.
 “Attorney Resumes,” The National Resume Writers’ Association (The NRWA), teleseminar, Nov.
 2010.

-Guest speaker.
+Guest Speaker.
 “The Practice of Law,” Krieger School of Arts & Sciences, The Johns Hopkins University, Jan.
 2010.

 Panelist.
 “Job Interview Techniques and Etiquette,” The Johns Hopkins University, Sept.
 2009.

-Featured speaker.
-“Client Agreements,” The National Resume Writers’ Association (The NRWA) National Conference, San Diego, CA, Sept.
+Featured Speaker.
+“Client Agreements,” The National Résumé Writers’ Association (The NRWA) National Conference, San Diego, CA, Sept.
 2008.